-Gaining or loosing weight in the last 6 months, sleeping too much or not enough in the last 6 months, being tearful or feeling more sensitive to one’s emotions, having difficulty focusing or concentrating and feeling somewhat “numb” when it comes to going out or having a good time.
+Gaining or losing weight in the last 6 months, sleeping too much or not enough in the last 6 months, being tearful or feeling more sensitive to one’s emotions, having difficulty focusing or concentrating and feeling somewhat “numb” when it comes to going out or having a good time.
 Depression can decrease passion and pleasure.
 It also decreases motivation to do things one would normally handle with ease.

 The manic state on the other hand, may include:

 Increased activity, excessive speech, inflated self-esteem, grandiosity, decreased need for sleep and distractibility.
 Insight and judgment are poor in the manic phase.
 People may engage in excessive activities such as gambling or spending sprees or wild and excessive sexual activity.
 Often they will phone people in the middle of the night to “party”, or simply talk constantly and rapidly to anyone who will listen.